 Like Exarchia and Psiri, there are many interesting street art pieces to be found in Metaxourgeio.
 There are also several art galleries worth adding to your radar.
 Notably, the Breeder Gallery, the Rebecca Camhi Gallery, and the Municipal Gallery of Athens.

 Admire the Acropolis From Filopappou Hill

 If you want to visit the Acropolis, standard admission tickets start from €20.
-I think that the Acropolis makes a great inclusion on any Athens travel itinerary, and I would definitely recommend it.
-At the same time, I get that that price can be high if you’re on a budget, so here’s a free alternative!
+The Acropolis makes a great inclusion on any Athens travel itinerary.
+However, that price can be high if you’re on a budget, so here’s a free alternative!

-Filopappou hill is a leafy green space that sits directly across from the Acropolis Hill.
+Filopappou Hill is a leafy green space that sits directly across from Acropolis Hill.
 It isn’t so well known, but it’s a great place to get photos in front of the Acropolis – especially if you come here early in the morning.